 The greater Charlotte area is blessed with many wonderful midwives.
-CNM (Certified Nurse Midwives) work in the hospital and CPM (Certified Professional Midwives) work exclusively in out of hospital settings.
+CPM (Certified Professional Midwives) work exclusively in out of hospital settings and CNM (Certified Nurse Midwives) work in the hospital.
+Midwifery is a passion of mine.
+I love to educate families about all of their options.

 Midwives Model of Care™ Is Woman-Centered